Documentation Index

 Testing Transfer-In (Pull from External Account)

-with an external account created using test patterns, the transfer will complete instantly in sandbox with the behavior determined by the account number:
+When you call/transfer-in with an external account created using test patterns, the transfer will complete instantly in sandbox with the behavior determined by the account number:

 Testing Transfer-Out (Push to External Account)